 - Ensure your payments are collected from you on time and that your creditors receive their payments on time.

 - Undertake annual reviews of your finances take place and any adjustments needed to keep it on course are made – your annual salary may increase or decrease or there may be bonuses or profit-share dividends.

 - Undertake an assessment of your assets and arrange the valuation and sale of them if needed.

 - Protect you from your creditors and ensure that you do not need to speak to them again.

 - Ensure all the proper paperwork with your creditors and the Insolvency Service is in order at the end of the Trust Deed term, and dispense a discharge certificate

-To find out more about Scottish Trust Deeds and whether they are right for you, call now and speak to one of our experienced debt advisers now on 0800 193 1024.
+To find out more about our service and whether they are right for you, call now and speak to one of our experienced debt advisers now on 0800 193 1024.

 Trust Deed Example